parion/theoretical-cs-studymaterials/README.md

-# CSE 355 Final Study Guide
+# Theoretical Computer Science Study Guide
-Materials and sources that might help with studying for the ASU CSE 355 Summer 2017 Final Exam. <b>This page will continually be updated with new content.</b>
+Materials and sources that might help with studying for Introduction to Theoretical Computer Science or, at ASU, CSE 355. <b>This page may be updated in the future.</b>

 ## Contents
 * [Introduction](#introduction)